camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 ## Validate and deploy your process application

-You should validate your process application in development, before deploying it to testing, staging, or production.
+You should validate your process application in development before deploying it to testing, staging, or production.

 - [Validate and deploy your process application](deploy-process-application.md)